jakandy/smahk/README.md

 When both the script and SuperMemo is running, press any of the below hotkeys to perform the associated action.

 ### General hotkeys (can be invoked from any application):
-- Ctrl-Alt-X: Extract text or image into new child topic
+- Ctrl-Alt-X: Extract selection into new child topic
-- Ctrl-Shift-X: Extract text or image into previous topic
+- Ctrl-Shift-X: Extract selection into previous topic
-- Alt-Shift-X: Extract text or image into current topic
+- Alt-Shift-X: Extract selection into current topic
 - Alt-Esc: Terminate smahk script
-- Shift-Esc: Reload smahk script

 ### Browser hotkeys:
 - Ctrl-Alt-I: Show GUI for importing web article

 ### SuperMemo hotkeys:
-- Alt-0-9: Change priority of current element within certain range
+- Alt-0 to Alt-9: Change priority of current element within certain range
-- Ctrl-Alt-Middleclick: Open a hyperlink in web browser
+- Ctrl-Alt-Middleclick: Open a hyperlink in the web browser
 - Ctrl-Alt-H: Clear search highlights
 - Ctrl-Alt-O: Create image occlusion item
 - Ctrl-Alt-N: Create new child topic